 The use of animals is essential for a significant amount of scientific, medical and veterinary research, and has contributed to a great number of advances in human and animal health.
-The Academy is therefore committed to debating the appropriate use of animals in research.
+The Academy is therefore committed to the appropriate use of animals in research.

 We are a signatory organisation of the Concordat on openness on animal research.
 As part of this ongoing commitment, the Academy publishes yearly statistics on the number of research grants we have funded that propose the use of animals and which species they proposed to use.